No. 2 Clemson goes 12-0 with 56-35 win over Gamecocks

-CLEMSON, S.C.
-(AP) - Trevor Lawrence threw for a career-high 393 yards, Adam Choice rushed for three touchdowns and No. 2 Clemson capped a perfect regular season with a 56-35 victory over South Carolina on Saturday night for its fifth consecutive rivalry win.
+Trevor Lawrence threw for a career-high 393 yards and Clemson finished with 744 yards when its defense gave up 600 yards and five passing TDs to the rival Gamecocks (6-5).

+"There's no doubt the defense has helped us plenty of times," co-offensive coordinator Jeff Scott said.
+"When you play a long season, play a lot of games, we knew there was going to be an opportunity to lean on us a little bit."

-The Tigers reached 12-0 for the second time in four seasons and for the third time in program history, starting with its 1981 national title season.
+The Tigers got rolling early with touchdowns on their first four possessions on the way to reaching 12-0 for the second time in four seasons and for the third time in program history, starting with its 1981 national title season.

-Clemson (CFP No. 2) kept pace for another title run with their latest success over the Gamecocks (6-5), its longest since winning seven in a row from 1934-40.
+Clemson (CFP No. 2) kept pace for another title run with its latest success over the Gamecocks (6-5), its longest since winning seven in a row from 1934-40.

+"It was good to get five in a row and hopefully make six in a row next year," Clemson receiver Hunter Renfrow said.

 Jake Bentley had career highs with 510 yards - the second most ever allowed by Clemson - and five TDs for South Carolina.
 The Tigers had not given up that many points in 28 games since a 42-35 win over Virginia Tech in the 2016 Atlantic Coast Conference title game.